 In Lowell, around 54% of Medicare recipients are female, and the remaining 46% are male.
-But 100% of them need to make sure that their Massachusetts Supplemental Medicare plans meet their basic healthcare needs.
+But 100% of them must ensure that their Massachusetts Supplemental Medicare plans meet their basic healthcare needs.

 Supplemental Medicare Plans in Lowell, Massachusetts

-If you don’t supplement your Medicare in Massachusetts accordingly, it can get very expensive.
-And since most beneficiaries in Lowell are around 71 years of age, most of those costs are probably going to be covered by your savings.
+It can get costly if you don’t supplement your Medicare in Massachusetts accordingly.
+And since most beneficiaries in Lowell are around 71 years of age, most of those costs will probably be covered by your savings.
 But who wants to spend their hard-earned money on massive healthcare bills?

 Average Medicare Advantage Plans in Lowell, Massachusetts